Amputee football in Turkey: Turkish Amputee Football Super League

 Turkish Amputee Football Super League is the top-level league in Turkey.
 In the 2021–22 season, the Super League was played by following 14 clubs:

+History

 Turkish Amputee Football First League

-The Turkish AMputee Football First League is the second-level league of the amputee football in Turkey.
+The Turkish Amputee Football First League is the second-level league of the amputee football in Turkey.
 In the 2021-22 seaspn, it consisted of following 9 clubs:

 Turkish Amputee Football Second League

-The Turkish AMputee Football Second League is the third-level league in Turkey.
-In the 2021–22 season, following 11 clubs competed in the league.:
+The Turkish Amputee Football Second League is the third-level league in Turkey.
+In the 2021–22 season, following 11 clubs competed in the league: